This little mudroom is getting lots of storage! We first installed the shoe cabinet, then the cubbies and now it's the turn for that back cabinet.

 Matt was in charge of painting these cabinets.
 He first applied a coat of primer, then two coats of Behr White - Semi-gloss finish.

-This was also the moment to add the trim to the top of this area (right picture below).
+This was also the moment to add the trim to this area's top (right picture below).

 The next task: BUILDING AND INSTALLING THE SLIDING DOOR